Pass Plus Scheme What is a Plus Pass certificate?

 It can also depend on the price per hour the driving instructor charges you – the current average is around £25 an hour.
 So, a total of about £150.

-How can I book a Pass Plus Course
+How can I book a Pass Plus scheme?

-To take a Pass Plus Course, you need to find an instructor registered as an Approved Driving Instructor (ADI).
+To take a Pass Plus Course, you must find an instructor registered as an Approved Driving Instructor (ADI).
 The DVSA has a list of all Approved Driving Instructors online.

 Not all ADIs offer the Pass Plus Course, so you’ll need to check with them directly or contact the DVSA to find out, citing their name and ADI number.

 You can contact the DVSA team on 0115 936 6504.

 Click here for more tips on choosing a driving instructor.

 You may have passed your test, but that doesn’t make you an expert.